SCF-org/scf/README.md

 Automate static website deployment to AWS S3 and CloudFront with a simple, powerful CLI tool.

-**Current Version:** 1.0.0
+**Current Version:** 1.1.0

-> **What's New in v1.0.0**: Production-ready release with 360+ tests, GitHub Actions CI/CD, enhanced Husky hooks, and comprehensive documentation!
+> **What's New in v1.1.0**: SPA mode enabled by default!
+CloudFront now automatically redirects 403/404 errors to `index.html` for client-side routing (React Router, Vue Router, etc.).
+Use `spa: false` for static HTML sites.

 ## Table of Contents